KyleMcKell/json-hex-to-hsl/README.md

 }
 ```

-### <strong>Your original files will be rewritten</strong>

-Note: You will also need to be sure that your JSON file doesn't have a trailing comma
+Note: You will also need to be sure that your JSON files don't have a trailing comma